-- Developer cites evidence found in guidelines from the United States Preventive Services Task Force (USPSTF) and from the American Diabetes Association (ADA). - At least annual monitoring for the development of diabetes in those with prediabetes is suggested.
-(ADA, 2018) (E Recommendation) - Developer provides evidence of disease prevalence and systematic misses of opportunities to intervene by clinicians. - Developer does not provide studies that offer evidence that annual monitoring is associated with positive outcomes. - The Committee noted that there is a lack of evidence to support this measure. - The Committee raised the concern that the quality measurement enterprise generally has sufficient process measures and not enough outcome measures. - The Committee observed the developer's review of the literature that suggests a gap in care, noting that the United States has 84 million adults with prediabetes, that 9 out of 10 patients who have prediabetes are not aware, and that missed opportunities among primary care providers in diagnosing and managing patients with prediabetes represent a gap in care.
+- The developer cited evidence found in guidelines from the United States Preventive Services Task Force (USPSTF) and the American Diabetes Association (ADA). - At least annual monitoring for the development of diabetes in those with prediabetes is suggested.
+(ADA, 2018) (E Recommendation) - The developer provides evidence of disease prevalence and systematic misses of opportunities to intervene by clinicians. - The developer does not provide studies that offer evidence that annual monitoring is associated with positive outcomes. - The Committee noted that there is a lack of evidence to support this measure. - The Committee raised concern that the quality measurement enterprise generally has sufficient process measures but not enough outcome measures. - The Committee observed the developer's review of the literature that suggests a gap in care, noting that the U.S. has 84 million adults with prediabetes, nine out of 10 patients who have prediabetes are not aware, and missed opportunities among primary care providers in diagnosing and managing patients with prediabetes represent a gap in care.